 I normally wouldn't dedicate a whole page to an upgrade as simple as this, but the result was much better than expected.

 The Polaris Ranger 500 is not a loud vehicle.
 The stock exhaust is relatively quiet.
 I still thought it could be improved.
 There are some "stealth" exhaust kits for sale.
-Most add a second muffler in the back.
-As usually, I wasn't willing to part with as much cash as they wanted for any of those and they seemed like overkill.
+Most add a second muffler.
+As is often the case, I wasn't willing to part with as much cash as they wanted for any of those.

 A broken heat sheid was found and fixed.
 That probably explained some of the general racket from the engine bay.
 Then I noticed the exhaust pipe is just pointing straight out the back.
-What if we put an extension on that with an elbow turned down to the ground?
+What if we put an extension on that with an elbow turned down?
 Most auto parts stores have a small assortment of pipe and elbows.
-I wasn't hopeful that they would actually have anything small enough, but actually found a short elbow that was the correct size to fit over the factory pipe.
+I wasn't hopeful that they would actually have anything small enough, but found an elbow that was the correct size to fit over the factory pipe.

 The Polaris Ranger is a handy vehicle and it's a lot of fun.
 Here's a couple videos.